Test-driven development: Does it work for iOS apps?

 - Having high test coverage doesn't mean bugs weren't discovered.
 There weren't very many, but preventing bugs isn't a TDD goal.
 It's more like a side effect.
 Again, the goal is shaping interfaces and enabling bold refactoring.
 Design + implementation.

 iOS test-driven development isn’t a pipe dream.
-I continue to use TDD, these days on an app for a Fortune 100 company.
-It’s my daily reality, and it can become yours.
+I continue to use TDD for major apps, and train iOS developers on those apps.
+TDD is my daily reality, and it can become yours.

 Question: Have you used TDD to develop your apps, or any part of your apps?
 What were the ups & downs you experienced?
 Leave a comment below.